SystemsApproach/sdn/exercises.rst

 Exercises
 ------------------

 The following lists (and links) the individual exercises.
-That there are 8 exercises and 8 chapters is a coincidence.
-Exercises 1 and 2 focus on Stratum, and are best attempted after reading through Chapter
+Exercises 1 and 2
+focus on Stratum, and are best attempted after reading through Chapter
 5. Exercises 3 through 6 focus on ONOS and are best attempted after reading through Chapter 6.
 Exercises 7 and 8 focus on SD-Fabric and